Types of Cabinets

 The last section for this type of panel is a stunning look but can be trickier if you live in humid areas.
 Inset panels fit into the cabinet rather than hung from the outside on hinges.
 If the cabinet is made from wood and not composite materials, there can be some expansion due to humidity.
 They can stick or warp which is something that many people don’t want to deal with.

-If humidity is not an issue, the overall look is very impressive.
+The overall look is very impressive.
 As far as hinges are concerned, these cannot be hidden as with the full or partial overlay.
 Since the panels are inset, the hinges must sit on the outside edge where the panel swings open.

 The next level of decorative panels you add to your kitchen falls into the accent frame category.
 The last entry on this list includes glass frame, however, it’s a category that is often lumped into the accent frame category.
 They are separated on this list because of the style and usage.
 What makes this style lend more to accent framing is that the decorative touches can be as creative as the next when it comes to custom cabinets.